 - Ensure website navigation provides a good UX

 - Split Test to see which pages convert better.
-Especially for single or multi-page checkout, test which works best for you.
+Especially for single or multi-page checkouts, test which one works best for you.

 Now that you have ensured that your funnel is as tight as an oyster, let’s look at 7 strategies that can help you improve your cart abandonment rates.